ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/resource_requirements.md

 The following table shows the memory requirements for read-only (Flash) and read-write (RAM) memory.
-These numbers may be used to estimate the total size requirements of the application, but the actual numbers depend on compiler optimizations and target processor and may be therefore slightly different.
+These numbers may be used to estimate the total size requirements of the application, but the actual numbers depend on compiler optimizations and target processor and may therefore slightly differ.

 | Component                   | RO Memory [Bytes] | RW Memory (Data) [Bytes]                                                                                 |
 | :-------------------------- | :---------------: | :--------------------------------------------------------------------------------------------------------|